I am not a fangirl.

 Okay.
 Take a deep breath.
 Be calm.
 Rational.
 Objective.

-And let’s pretend for a moment that you didn’t have your little change of heart.
-Dean would still be in angel custody right now, pissed as hell, and utterly unwilling to agree to become Michael’s vessel, previous sworn oaths be damned.
-While Sam would have been abandoned to the mercy of Lucifer and the demons, Dean would have probably been thrown to the persuaders.
+And, you know what, let’s pretend for a moment that you didn’t have your little change of heart.
+Dean would still be in angel custody right now knowing full well that you bought his loyalty on a crock of lies and a promise your bosses never intended to make good on.
+He wouldn’t have said yes to Michael even if he was threatened with eternity in the deepest bowels of Hell.
+While Sam would have been abandoned to the mercy of Lucifer and the demons, Dean would now be getting well-acquainted with Heaven’s persuaders.
 Yeah, Cas, remember the persuaders?
-Remember how loving and gentle they were to you when they wanted you to follow Heaven’s orders again?
-Kind of makes you wonder just how loving and gentle they would be to someone they needed just lucid enough to say ‘yes.’
-And if Dean wasn’t tortured into near-insanity, if Michael didn’t leave him a drooling husk after he was done with him, if the angels didn’t decide to throw him back into Hell for his defiance, if they decided to grant him a place in Paradise it wouldn’t have been Dean anymore.
-You said sorry to him in the Green Room…you should have been saying goodbye.
-Dean does feel a lot of negative things, but the fact that he can feel them makes him who he is.
-The angels would have scrubbed him clean of all that and left him a peace-brainwashed shell.
-Dean Winchester would have been obliterated from existence forever, along with whoever survived Michael and Lucifer’s battle.
-So for what you did to Sam and Dean–for what you nearly allowed to happen to them and to every human soul on the planet—rebelling against Heaven was the least you could have done and that’s putting it very generously.
+Remember how loving and gentle they were to you when they wanted you to be a good, obedient little drone again?
+Food for thought, Castiel: how loving and gentle do you imagine they would be to a human soul they needed just lucid enough to say ‘yes?’
+And if Dean wasn’t tortured into near-insanity, if Michael didn’t leave him a drooling vegetable when he was done wearing him, if the angels didn’t toss him back in the Pit once he’d outlived his usefulness, if they decided to grant him a place in Paradise—that might have been the worse fate of them all.
+Dean does feel a lot of negative things, but having the ability to feel, even bad things–that’s what makes him who he is.
+The angels would have raped his soul again and again until all that remained was a peace-programmed shell.
+Dean Winchester would have been obliterated from existence forever along with whoever the angels deemed worthy of Paradise.
+You can bitch all you want about what you’ve lost by taking Dean’s side, but that will never change the fact that Dean nearly lost everything he loves, everything he has, everything he is because he trusted you.
+Not the angels.
+You.
 So keep—your self-righteous hypocrisy—to yourself.

 And speaking of fanfic, I think I’ll end this post with some Dean/Castiel story recs.
 I started reading Dean/Castiel fanfiction before coming to my realization because, while I loved the relationship, it didn’t take me long to realize 90% of the stories out there were slash.
 But I’m not at all sorry because these stories helped me come to my realization and discover some extraordinary literature.
 Yes.
 Literature.
 I have extremely, and I mean EXTREMELY high standards when it comes to fanfiction, especially slash.
 So if you’re looking for mindless porn then I suggest you ignore the list below.
 If you want highly complex relationships, conflicts, stories, beautiful characterization, and writing that will wrench your heart, make you laugh/cry uncontrollably, and change your life, then click away.